-This handbook is designed for nominees who will act the provider's1 representative on the inspection team during their inspection.
+This handbook is designed for nominees.
+The nominee will act as the provider's representative and a member of the inspection team during the inspection.
 The handbook has been developed primarily with the needs of senior managers in mind and there is a strong emphasis on practical application.
 It responds to the frequently asked question - "What do I have to know to be an effective nominee?".
 Taking time to read through the handbook will provide you with the information you need to prepare for your inspection and to understand the importance of the role as the provider's nominee.
-Where we refer to provider, this also refers to partnership or consortium where appropriate.